1 / 50

 B. Pocket on the door

-C. In the ignition
+C. In your pocket

-D. On the dashboard
+D. In the ignition

 Make sure the parking brake is set, turn off the engine, and take the key with you when you are not in the cab during your vehicle inspection.